PradeepBollepalli/Git-project/README.md

 git push origin main/master:  This is to push the code to remote from local.
        ![Screenshot (11)](https://user-images.githubusercontent.com/114085306/226409422-6aeeb114-0094-464a-883c-a0f2f971bb98.png)
  We can see above that the git asks for GitHub username and Password.

+ Generating Password:
+     go to settings on rightside corner of repository select developer settings.
+     and can see tokens & select generate token(classic) and give token a name and give expairy date and click on Generate token.
+     It gives a token(keep it private because is password for your project) and copy the token and paste it where it is asked.
+     Then it is pushed to the repository which you cloned.

+  FOR FURTHER INFORMATION WE CAN GET ALL THE DETAILS/INSTRUCTIONS WHILE LAUNCHING A REPOSITORY LIKE BELOW: